The Autism Matters Theatre

 TimePresentation TitleSpeaker

-12.00 - 12.40Autism and ADHDArron Hutchinson, Education Training Director and Therapeutic Practitioner at the ADHD Foundation
+12.25 - 13.05Understanding and supporting young people with autism and ADHDArron Hutchinson, Therapeutic Practitioner and Trainer at the ADHD Foundation - The Neurodiversity Charity

 Thank you to our partners